 Testing for heavy metals can be done in various ways, and the most important ones are blood and urine tests.

-Taking samples of blood and urine helps healthcare providers determine the levels of mercury, arsenic, cadmium, and lead in the body.
+Taking blood and urine samples helps healthcare providers determine the levels of mercury, arsenic, cadmium, and lead in the body.

-Appropriate treatment options and dietary changes can be recommended to patients who have high levels of heavy metals in the body to help them eliminate these unwanted substances safely and progressively.
+Appropriate treatment options and dietary changes can be recommended to patients with high levels of heavy metals in the body to help them safely and progressively eliminate these unwanted substances.

-This article strives to inform readers about the negative effects of heavy metals in the body.
-Keep reading to learn more about the symptoms of potential mercury poisoning, what foods contain high levels of arsenic and how can these metals be excreted.
+This article strives to inform readers about the adverse effects of heavy metals on the body.
+Keep reading to learn more about the symptoms of potential mercury poisoning, what foods contain high levels of arsenic, and how these metals can be excreted.

 What are heavy metals?

-Heavy metals are elements which occur naturally on earth and have high densities as well as high atomic numbers.
+Heavy metals occur naturally on earth and have high densities and atomic numbers.

-They have numerous applications and have been widely distributed across the world in various formats.
+They have numerous applications and have been widely distributed worldwide in various formats.
 For example, batteries and metal alloys contain high levels of cadmium and mercury.
 Certain paints contain lead and other toxic elements.

-Pesticides and insecticides, as well as different types of glues, also have heavy metals in their composition.
+Pesticides, insecticides, and different types of glues also have heavy metals in their composition.